holoviz/panel/doc/tutorials/basic/serve.md

-# Serve your first App
+# Build your first App

 In this tutorial we will develop and *serve* a *Hello World* Panel app.